Wheelchair Accessibility at Krka National Park

 The terrain along the pathways varies from paved to dirt to wood.

-Railings are non-existent along the majority of the wooden boardwalks and people are supposed to walk in only one direction.
+Railings are non-existent on the majority of the wooden boardwalks and people are supposed to walk in only one direction.
 However, during the high season, the boardwalks get packed, regardless of the direction that people are walking in.

 For this reason, aim to travel during the low season or get to the park early in the morning during the high season.